Musique

 Sounds (Spain)

-“Der Elsässer und Wahlhamburger Serge Blenner [...]
+“Der Elsässer und Wahlhamburger Serge Blenner [...] setzt

-setzt weiterhin auf ausschließlich digital generierte Sounds
+weiterhin auf ausschließlich digital generierte Sounds [...],

-[...], lässt dabei jedoch sämtliche Techno- und Post-Techno-Stile
+lässt dabei jedoch sämtliche Techno- und Post-Techno-Stile

 außen vor.
 Keine Spur von Clicks & Cuts, und gebrochene

 Beats sucht man vergebens.
-Stattdessen türmt Blenner auch
+Stattdessen türmt Blenner auch in

-in den 12 Tracks seines 15.
-Albums sinfonische Klanggebirge auf,
+den 12 Tracks seines 15.
+Albums sinfonische Klanggebirge auf, in

-Track 5 "Illumination").
-Mehr virtuelles Drama geht
+5 "Illumination").
+Mehr virtuelles Drama geht nicht”.

 Albrecht Piltz, Keys,